peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Versioning

-When distributing your component library, it's easy to introduce a new feature but much harder to remove it once consumers depend on it.
+When distributing your component library, it's easy to introduce new features but much harder to remove then once consumers depend on them.

 TBC